DistributedObjectProtocol/web/docs/api/javascript/node.md

 # &lt;Node&gt;

-Is a special object/instance that represent another node that you can connect with.
+Is a special object/instance that represent a node that you can connect with.

 > See also